f5devcentral/f5-agility-labs-xc/docs/class7/module3/task1.rst

 4. Cline command execution requests and Pytest tests.

-   During implementation, Cline may run commands and execute pytest to validate the work.
+   During implementation, Cline may run commands and execute pytest to validate the work (If using **Auto-Approve** settings this will not require manual approval)..

    |module3-vscode-cline-run-command|